About The Scripps Voice

 Scripps College's founder and namesake, Ellen Browning Scripps, was herself a journalist during the 1860s and 1870s.
 Ellen Browning Scripps wrote for The Detroit Tribune and The Detroit Evening News in college and after graduating, and her daily columns ranged from news snippets to suffragette appeals.
 The Scripps Voice hopes to continue the tradition of outspoken feminist journalism that our school's namesake was notorious for, while adjusting our feminist lens for a newer, more intersectional era.

-The 2016-2017 academic year marks The Scripps Voice‘s twentieth year of publication.
+The 2017-2018 academic year marks The Scripps Voice‘s twenty first year of publication.

 Our hope and vision is that The Scripps Voice, in print and online, will serve the Scripps College community as a public forum for student expression, be it in written, video, image, or commenting form.
 Additionally, we want to be a news resource to the community, that provides accurate and relevant reporting about important events and issues on campus.
 In allowing students to voice their opinions through whatever media desired, we hope a larger community can assemble that can learn and interact with the unique type of feminist discourse that can be found at a Women's College in the 21st century.